Ryuske/Game/code/laravel/readme.md

 # Game - No Idea What It's Called Yet

 ## To Do
+* Fix comments
+* Write unit tests for player attacking & whatever other combat things don't have unit tests
-* Add player attacks, heal & run
+* Add player heal & run
-* Figure out some way to add stats & other info to enemies (level, health, attack, defence, strength, tier, etc)
 * Work on damage calculator so that 1 hit KOs aren't possible in the very beginning of the game -- oops!
+* Make collections throw exception if trying to access an index that doesn't exist